stefhk3/RevMolSpec/README.md

 This learns a prior an Z_free and has X-magnitude regularization.
 This means the network works an a half-way sensible fashion even for Y inputs it has not seen during learning.

+##RevMolSpec04.py

+This adds aggregate statistics and a decoder for reconstructed inputs.
+Largely works as expected.